-An accident lawyer can help you when you experience a personal injury related to a vehicle collision.
+An accident lawyer might be able to help you when you experience a personal injury related to a vehicle collision.

-Accidents lawyers and personal injury lawyers are hired to get compensation for anyone who is injured in an automobile wreck in which at least one other party is negligible.
-In some cases this means another driver, but sometimes fault lies with a company or other organization.
+Accidents lawyers and personal injury lawyers are hired to provide guidance for anyone who is injured in an automobile wreck in which at least one other party is negligible.
+In some cases, this means another driver, but sometimes fault lies with a company or other organization.
 There might even be more than one person or entity with liability.

 Tips for Hiring an Accident Lawyer

 If you are injured in an automobile collision and you want to hire an accident lawyer, what should you look for?

 A lawyer or law firm with a focus on personal injury.